HSF/packaging/RelocatableSoftware/README.md

 - How does `hsfreloc` locate its dynamic library `libhsfreloc.so` dependency at runtime?
   - Link/Run time lookup of dynamic libraries
 - How does `hsfreloc` locate its `resource.txt` file at runtime?
-  - Self-location by binaries on the filesystem at runtime
+  - Binary self-location on the filesystem at runtime
 - How do `HSFReloc`'s CMake and pkg-config support files find `HSFReloc`'s library and headers when used by a client?
   - Script self-location on the filesystem at runtime

-A further item to be considered is what happens if `HSFReloc` uses files from another package (e.g. `hsfreloc` or `libhsfreloc` links to "`libbar`").
+A further item to be considered is what happens if `HSFReloc` uses files from another package (e.g. `hsfreloc` or `libhsfreloc` links to a "`libbar`").
 This is deferred to a later section.

-Whilst the example only illustrates moving a package across a local filesystem, it is equally valid for moves across network filesystems with different mount points.
+Whilst the example only illustrates moving a package across a local filesystem, it is equally valid for moves across network filesystems with different mount points or even between different systems.
 Of course the package is then only usable if the OS/toolchain mounting the filesystem is the same, or binary compatible with, the OS/toolchain the package was built for.
 Though not a direct issue for relocatability, programming and compiling for binary